 What is a Chargeable Accident?

-A chargeable accident can be something as small as a minor fender bender in the Target parking lot to totaling someone’s car.
+A chargeable accident can be something as small as a minor fender bender in the Target parking lot to total someone’s car.
 If the insurance provider concludes that the accident is chargeable, you can incur additional costs to your policy.

 - Defective tires were the result of an accident.